 To make a universal nipple driver I trim a thin butted spoke and roll threads in such a way that the threads cross the butting boundary.
 This lets a nipple thread all the way through without bottoming out.
 Then I attach an inverted nipple — one with a round bottom and no screwdriver slot — leaving a bit of spoke thread protruding.
 How much protrudes depends on how far you want the driver to work.
-I use some Loctite so the nipple doesn’t move but a jam nut can be used if you want adjustment.
+I use some Loctite so the nipple doesn’t move.
 In the following example I inserted the tool into a pin vise but you could glue it into a cork, dowel, etc.